pucilpet/mariadb-galera-swarm/README.md

  - `GCOMM_MINIMUM` (optional - defaults to 2)

+### Health Checks

+By default there are two HTTP-based healthcheck servers running in the background.

+* Port 8080 only reports healthy when ready to serve clients.
+Use this one for load balancer health checks
+* Port 8081 reports healthy as long as the server is synced or donor/desynced state.
+This one is used to help other nodes determine cluster state before launching the server.

+The default "HEALTHCHECK" command returns healthy status if `/var/lib/mysql/sst_in_progress` is present to avoid a node being killed during an SST.
+Otherwise it uses the first health check (port 8080) to return healthy only if it is fully ready to serve clients.
+How you want the healthcheck command to behave will vary on your uses for the healthcheck so you may need to override it depending on the behavior you desire.
+Regardless, both healthcheck servers will be started and will use negligible resources unless they are actually being pinged.

 ### More Info

  - Tries to handle as many recovery scenarios as possible including full cluster ungraceful shutdown by